How to Teach Grammar to ELL Students: 15 Practical Activities That Actually Work

 How it works: Project a funny or interesting photo.
 Students write a caption using a target structure.
 Share out, vote on favorites.

-Why it works: Short, creative, and just challenging enough to require grammatical thinking.
-The humor of weird photos makes students want to be clever — a powerful confidence builder.
+Why it works: Short, creative, and just challenging enough to require some grammatical thinking without being intimidating.
+The humor of weird photos makes students want to be clever — and being clever in a second language is a powerful confidence builder.

-Example: A cat sitting on a laptop.
-Present continuous: "The cat is checking its email."
-Five minutes, lots of laughter, real practice.
+Example: A photo of a cat sitting on a laptop.
+Target: present continuous.
+"The cat is checking its email."
+"The cat is writing a book."
+Five minutes, lots of laughter, real grammar practice.

 13. Collaborative Sentence Expansion

 How it works: Start with a kernel: "The dog ran."
 Students take turns expanding it.
+Add an adjective: "The big dog ran."
+Add where: "The big dog ran in the park."
+Add when, why, how.
 By round six you have: "Yesterday morning, the big brown dog ran quickly through the park because it saw a squirrel."

-Why it works: Students experience how English sentences grow — how adjectives, adverbs, prepositional phrases, and clauses attach to a core.
+Why it works: Students experience how English sentences grow.
+They see how adjectives, adverbs, prepositional phrases, and clauses attach to a core.
+This builds the structural awareness that writing teachers spend years trying to develop.

-Example: Run it on the board with the whole class for five minutes, then have pairs do their own with a new kernel.
+Example: I run this on the board with the whole class for five minutes, then have pairs do their own with a new kernel.
+The sentences get gloriously absurd.
+Nobody minds.

 Best for: Intermediate and above.
 Pairs beautifully with explicit lessons from grammar teaching ideas.